Undergraduate Studies in Physics

 To serve the wide range of interests of physics majors, the department offers both a BA degree and a BS degree in Physics, and jointly with the Astronomy Department, a BS degree in Astronomy/Physics.
 We also want you to know about the weekly and irregular meetings of our local chapter of the Society of Physics Students.
 The weekly SPS meetings offer special talks on topics related to physics by faculty members from Physics and other departments at the University.
 There are also presentations devoted to giving advice and commentary on graduate and professional schools, and talks about careers in science.
 At each meeting there are refreshments and time for students to talk to each other and to faculty members who are invited to attend.
 Membership in SPS is open to any student interested in physics.
 For relevant announcements, we have a mailing list; please contact us if you want to be included.

-If you have questions about physics courses, programs, advising, or are curious about how a physics major may fit your interests, please contact one of the physics undergraduate advisors to learn about the various possibilities and to design a program to fit your specific needs.
+If you have questions about physics courses, programs, advising, or are curious about how a physics major may fit your interests, please contact one of the physics major advisors to learn about the various possibilities and to design a program to fit your specific needs.
 We invite you to visit the department.
 You can declare a physics major at any time during your studies.
 Even before the major declaration, contacting an advisor or lecturer might be helpful to discuss the majors, the course sequence, or to find opportunities for your own research.

 We wish you a successful start into your life at our university.